luckyfrappe/groundwork/README.md

 ### Business Goals

-- The main goal of this website is to provide clients with an instant preliminary cost estimate for construction groundwork projects.
+- Provide clients with an instant preliminary cost estimate for construction groundwork projects.
-- Build a professional web-based MVP that supports lead generation.
+- Serve as a professional web-based Minimum Viable Product (MVP) to support lead generation.
 - Clearly communicate Groundwork Solutions Ltd.'s value and services.
-- Encourage visitors to take action through clear Call to Actions (CTAs) to get a finalized quote.
+- Encourage visitors to take action through clear Call to Actions (CTAs) to obtain an estimation.

 ### User Stories

-**As a first-time visitor, I want the site to be easy to access and navigate, so I want to use it.**
+**As a first-time visitor, I want the site to be easy to access and navigate.**

-- Works well on desktop, tablet, and mobile.
+- The site works seamlessly across desktop, tablet, and mobile devices.
-- Clear and simple navigation.
-- Layout doesn’t break or overlap at any screen size.
+- Navigation is clear and simple, with a responsive layout that remains functional at all screen sizes.

-**As a potential client, I want to quickly get a cost estimate for my groundwork project, so I can plan my budget.**
+**As a potential client, I want to quickly get a cost estimate for my groundwork project.**

-- An interactive front-end form to input project details.
+- The site features an interactive, multi-step form for inputting project details.
-- A live estimation engine that calculates costs based on inputs.
+- A live estimation engine calculates costs based on user inputs.
-- At the end of form subbmission, displaying a service-by-service cost breakdown and a total estimated price range.
+- The final step provides a service-by-service cost breakdown and a total estimated price range.

-**As a potential client, I want to understand what services Groundwork Solutions Ltd. offers, so I can check if it fits our needs.**
+**As a potential client, I want to understand what services are offered.**

-- A section that lists main services with short titles and clear descriptions.
+- A dedicated section lists the main services with clear titles and descriptions.

 **As a decision-maker, I want to know Groundwork Solutions Ltd. is reliable, so I can feel good about using it.**